e-kolpakov/e-kolpakov.github.io/_drafts/eventsourcing/DRAFT-eventsourcing-05-system-evolution.md

 [pixabay-licence]: https://pixabay.com/service/license/
 </div>

 There are some other minor-but-noteworthy learnings.
 So I decided to put them here, at the end of the journey, in the last section.

-**Planning for a 10x/20x/etc. throughput is an overkill:** there was some minor debate about throughput targets we should set.
+**Planning for a 10x/20x/etc. throughput is not an overkill:** there was some minor debate about throughput targets we should set.
 10x seemed a little excess, especially taking into account that the growth was limited by a real-world operations.
-Nevertheless, our stake in designing for an order of magnitude higher throughput paid off: during a spike of demand due to COVID and operational constraints, the system handled 40x traffic "in the wild" regularly and with unnoticeable customer experience degradation.
+Nevertheless, our stake in designing for an order of magnitude higher throughput paid off.
+During a spike of demand due to COVID and operational constraints, the system handled 40x traffic "in the wild" regularly and with unnoticeable customer experience degradation.
 Failing at that time would mean tremendous financial and reputation losses to the company.

-**"Time travel":** one of eventsourcing selling points is the ability to restore the system to any prior state - also known as "time travel".
+**"Time travel":** one of eventsourcing selling points is the ability to restore the system to any prior state - also known as "time travel."
 Having such an ability sounds quite exciting for debugging and audit - but it is not that straightforward to achieve.
 The main question is schema migrations - some approaches to migration destroy the "time continuum" and make it impossible to "time travel" beyond a certain point.
-Moreover, developers will need to build some infrastructure to expose the _ time-traveled_ state alongside the _current_ state - a separate set of endpoints or a dedicated service deployment is necessary.
+Moreover, developers will need to build some infrastructure to expose the _time-traveled_ state alongside the _current_ state - a separate set of endpoints or a dedicated service deployment is necessary.
 Simply put, "time travel" is not free and impacts other decisions heavily.

-**Monitoring:** One trick that helped us a lot was to enrich our _liveness_ probe (is the system running at all), with some _usefulness_ information (is the service doing the right job?).
+**Monitoring:** One trick that helped us a lot was to enrich our _liveness_ probe (is the system running?), with some _usefulness_ information (does it do the right job?).
 It was mostly a hack - the _liveness_ endpoint was already integrated with many monitoring tools and dashboards and was mandatory for all services, while _usefulness_ monitoring was not a thing[^7].
 Putting _usefulness_ information into the _liveness_ check, we made alerts report a somewhat higher problem impact than there was, but notify us about the problems much earlier.
-It was handy during the stabilization phase, shortly after launch - there were cases when certain groups of actors would go down, while the rest of the system (including _liveness_ probe) worked as expected - such cases would be hard to notice otherwise.
+It was handy during the stabilization phase, shortly after launch - there were cases when certain groups of actors would go down while the rest of the system (including the _liveness_ probe) worked as expected - such cases would be hard to notice otherwise.

 [^7]: or at least it was assumed that usefulness === liveness